thomasjbradley/markbot/README.md

   - It creates a `new Event`, `new MouseEvent` or `new KeyboardEvent`
   - `options` has a default of: `{bubbles: true, cancelable: true}`
   - If you provide an options argument it will be merged with the defaults
+- **`hover(selector, callback)`** — A specialized event dispatch that hovers the mouse over an element—regular JS events aren’t “trusted” and therefore won’t trigger the CSS `:hover` styles.
+  - Allows for testing to make sure student’s apply hover states to elements in CSS.
+  - `selector` is the CSS selector for the target of your event.
+  - `callback` is a function that will be executed when the hover has triggered.

 *Here’s an example of using `ev()` and `on()`:*